DeepBlueRobotics/training/docs/section-2/electronics.md

 - The RoboRIO is the "brain" of the robot and runs our robot code.
     - Can plug sensors and add-ons onto it
-    - Can add micro-controllers such as a Raspberry Pi to make it run faster
+    - Can add micro-controllers such as a Raspberry Pi to connect to other devices
     - ![RoboRIO Ports](roborio_ports.png)
 - The radio is what we use to communicate between the robot and the driver station computer.
-    - Connects to the DS Computer via Wifi or Ethernet
+    - Connects to the DS Computer via Wifi, Ethernet, or USB
     - ![Status Lights for Radio](radio_status_lights.png)
-- The PDP gives power to the electrical components.
+- The Power Distribution Panel (PDP) / Power Distribution Hub (PDH) gives power to the electrical components.

 ### Motors and Motor Controllers
 - Motor controllers control the motors and communicate with the RoboRIO.